Donate GOODS to Segunda Mana. Not BADS. Call 09298343857 or 09459712292 to request for pick-up.

 Through Volunteerism, Caritas Manila is able to implement its programs efficiently and cost-effectively.

 The Institute for Servant Leadership and Stewardship or ISLaS, is the volunteer management and formation program of Caritas Manila.
-It currently mobilizes around 5000 volunteers in the Archdiocese of Manila and other partner dioceses.
+It currently mobilizes around 6,000 volunteers in the Archdiocese of Manila and other partner dioceses nationwide.

 With Jesus as a model of Servant Leadership, parish-based leaders and volunteers undergo continuous training and values formation that mold them to become committed servant leaders of Caritas Manila.